jojinkb/gatsby-blog/content/blog/learning-goals/index.md

 date: "2023-01-07T11:23:44.730899"
 ---

-My goals for 2023.
+These are my learning goals.
 This document will be updated regularly and is meant to be a snapshot of the current progress made on the goals stated below.
 The intention of writing this down in a public blog is to increase personal accountability.

 ## Read